-Lemonade's insurance products are based on simple, straightforward, and clear policy language.
+The Company's insurance product is based on simple, straightforward, and clear policy language.
 The objective is for customers to be able to easily understand and control their coverage.

-Customers are demonstrating appetite for digital adoption, but it is important to remember that the insurance market is still very traditional and incumbents are not offering significant innovation.
-Lemonade identified Germany as a good place to start the European expansion followed by the Netherlands and France.
+Customers are demonstrating an appetite for digital adoption, but the insurance market is still very traditional and incumbents are not offering significant innovation.
+Lemonade identified Germany as a good place to start the European expansion followed by the Netherlands, France and the UK.

-A.1.8.
-Significant business developments or other events
+A.1.11 Significant business developments or other events